scindex/scindex/scindex.md

 - **S0730**: Graceful Degradation & Recovery Services
   - *Description*: Strategies that allow a system to continue operating at a reduced level of functionality during failures, rather than failing completely.
   - *Examples*: Circuit Breaker Pattern, Load Shedding, Safe Mode Operation

+- **S0799**: Provisional Fault Tolerance & Resilience Item
+  - *Description*: A temporary holding category for Fault Tolerance & Resilience items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: S99 - Provisional SYSTEM SERVICES Section
+_A temporary holding section for SYSTEM SERVICES components that do not fit into any other defined section.
+Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **S9999**: Uncategorized SYSTEM SERVICES Component
+  - *Description*: A provisional item for a component in the SYSTEM SERVICES division that lacks a formal section or item category.
+Please open a 'Suggestion' issue to have this component and its category formally added.

 ## Division: C - APPLICATION CORE
 *This division contains the primary business logic, algorithms, and unique functional components of the software.*